TheresaLui/SelfHelpContent_v2/articles/microsoft.averevfxt/averevfxt-clustermaint.md

 # Avere vFXT Cluster Maintenance Activities

-The following advice may help you perform cluster maintance activities.
+The following advice may help you perform cluster maintenance activities.

 ## **Key Considerations for Cluster Maintenance**